Robdei/Trump-Tweets/readme.txt

-This branch is for prototyping cde to grab all of Trumps Tweets and do basic feature generation with them
+This branch is for prototyping code to grab all of Trumps Tweets and do basic feature generation with them